® Early Honda V4 Cams: What Really Happened

 The Internet is at the same time a blessing and a curse.
 A blessing because it quickly codifies major thought streams on a subject.
 But a curse also because often the user forum organism breeds a decay that necessarily colors and constrains the collective information.
 The result is a one-dimensional thinking that regards problems in very superficial ways that are often ill-informed.
 The fact is, despite much that can be read on the net, the controversial first-generation Honda V4 cam failures are not explained by anything as simplistic or as singular as lubrication.
 In fact lubrication doesn't enter into the picture at all.
 There are actually four critical ingredients in the extreme camshaft wear issue.

 Ingredient 1: Historical Asian cam construction.
 Aftermarket cams are made in a number of ways, but production Japanese camshafts are pretty consistently metal castings.
 Cheap, in other words.
-This means most production Japanese cams are cast steel.
-The very best production cams are cast moly (in the Kawasaki ZX-10R and other sportbikes, for example).
+This means most production Japanese cams are cast, some steel, some cast iron.
+The very best production cams are moly (in the Kawasaki ZX-10R and other sportbikes, for example).
 But far and away, street bikes have cast camshafts.
-It may further surprise you to learn that production camshafts are not hardened very hard.
+It may further surprise you to learn that production camshafts are not hardened.
 Don't believe it?
 You can actually drill a camshaft from a 70s or 80s Japanese street bike, and you don't even need a fancy cobalt drill bit to do it!
 A sharp HSS (high speed steel, the standard drill bit material) will drill a cam lobe very easily.
 This is probably why the cams in most 70s-80s Japanese multis wear pretty steadily, a documented 0.001"-0.005" for every 3,000 miles.
 Most mechanics are aware of this.
-And experienced machinists will recognize those distinctive cast-metal chips.
-Cams wear relatively quickly.
+And experienced machinists will recognize those distinctive cast-iron chips.
 Moreover, Japanese engine manufacturers cast the cams extremely close to final dimension, then very lightly grind them to size, because a manufacturer producing 15,000 vehicles doesn't want to waste much.
-And, even more importantly, he doesn't want to grind through the surface hardening (cams are not hardened as the last step but as an intermediate step, so warpage can be corrected after by grinding.)
-In other words, the grinding aspect of cam manufacturing just barely cleans them up.
+The grinding aspect of cam manufacturing just barely cleans them up.
 Which is okay, except when it isn't.

 Unfortunately, cams made this way tend to have defects in the metal just below the surface, because most of the metal's impurities migrate toward the surface in a casting, even with modern technology.
 The very slight grinding doesn't go very far below the surface and therefore doesn't get past and remove these defects.
 Engineers call these pockets of impurities "inclusions".
 It's an inevitable part of castings.
 This cam is from a Kawasaki GPz900, another machine with the same cam problems as the Honda V4.
 And for the same reasons.

 Ingredient 2: Plated cam followers.
 The cam's followers (rocker arms) on the other hand are extremely hard.
 It is common machine engineering practice to have two close-working parts be one soft and the other hard.
 Thus the cams are pretty soft, and the followers extremely hard.
 The cam does most of the wearing in other words.
 The follower wears only if the camshaft wears severely, or the engine is run low on oil.
 Otherwise, not.
-However, the follower is not hard because of superior material, but because it is plated.
-Many of Honda's rocker arm type engines have their rocker arms or followers hard chrome plated, chromium being an extremely hard material, thus long-wearing.
+However, most of Honda's follower are not hard because of superior material, but because they are chrome plated.
 But don't confuse hard chrome with decorative chrome.
 Same metal, different process.
 When a part such as a handlebar is decorative chrome plated, it is plated first with a softer metal such as copper (and often tin below that), then the chrome is put on top of the copper.
 The copper plating gives the chrome depth, and adds gloss as it fills in tiny imperfections in the base material.

-Hard chroming on the other hand is simply putting chrome on top of the base metal, with no undercoat, which is why it is much rougher looking and was early on called "flash chroming".
-Your bike's transmission shift forks are also done this way.
+"Hard" chroming on the other hand is simply putting chrome on top of the base metal, with no undercoat, which is why it is much rougher looking and was early on called "flash chroming".
+Your bike's transmission shift forks are done this way.

 Ingredient 3: The emergence of high valve lift.
 Honda for decades was very conservative with valve timing and lift specs.
 Honda's 1970s era bikes have only 5mm (less than a quarter inch) of valve lift, and timing numbers in the 5-40 range (giving just 225 degrees open duration).
 Very mild cams.
 Until the mid 1980s.
 You can't appreciate how extremely moderate this was until you look at Kawasaki and Suzuki specs from the same era, typically 7mm lift and 15-55 timings.
 In fact, you can rev an old Honda SOHC four to the moon, way past the engine's redline in other words, and the valves will not float (that is, overpower their springs and flail around and tangle).
 They're just not working hard enough to.
 (I am not recommending this practice, for the record.)
 Modern higher lift cams require stronger springs to avoid valve float.
 Later, Honda started creeping toward higher lifts and the first major production U.S. model street Hondas to reach into the 10mm zone were-- you guessed it-- the 1982 Magna and Sabre.